amir2628/amir2628/README.md

 ### print("Hello world, it's Amir!")
 ---

-Expert in ML, CPS & IoT.
-Creating intelligent systems for real-world problems.
-Passionate about cutting-edge technologies.
+### If I need it, I'll build it

+As an expert in machine learning, cyber-physical systems, and IoT, I specialize in creating intelligent systems to solve real-world problems.
+I am passionate about staying up-to-date with the latest and greatest technologies and leveraging them to build innovative solutions.

 I thrive on collaborating with other experts and pushing the boundaries of what's possible with cutting-edge technologies.